jayggg/ngstents/tentswebgui/README.md

 `jupyter nbextension install --py widgetsnbextension` jupyter nbextension enable --py widgetsnbextension`

+If you want to try to use Jupyter lab, you need this, I think:

+`jupyter labextension install @jupyter-widgets/jupyterlab-manager`

+But I haven't been able to get either tentswebgui or NGSolve's webgui working with `jupyter lab` yet.

 ### Installation

 1. Build the Javascript outputs including 'standalone.js', the notebook widget and the main Python file 'tentswebgui.py' from 'standalone.js' and tentswebgui_template.py.